Memo-Aldu/capstone-2024-g27-frontend/README.md

 # capstone-2024-frontend.

 ## Overview
-The **Pharmacy Messaging Service Frontend** is a modern, responsive web application built with **TypeScript** and **React**.
-This frontend interfaces with the Pharmacy Messaging Service backend, providing an intuitive UI for managing messages, conversations, and contacts.
-It serves as a key component for **DPR Group**, facilitating seamless communication for pharmacies and their customers.
+The Pharmacy Messaging Service Frontend is a modern web application built with TypeScript, React, and Material UI.
+It interfaces with the Pharmacy Messaging Service backend, providing an UI for managing messages, conversations, and contacts.
+It serves as a key component for DPR Group, facilitating seamless communication between pharmacies and their customers.

+## Test User Creds:
+user1@mimoaldujailigmail.onmicrosoft.com
+TestUserCrm102!

 ## Features
 - **User-Friendly Messaging Interface**: